Supreme Court hears biggest Second Amendment case in a decade

-After nearly a decade of silence, the Supreme Court is poised Monday to consider a case concerning the scope of an individual's right to keep and bear arms in a dispute concerning a New York City gun regulation.
+(CNN) -- After nearly a decade of silence, a divided Supreme Court grappled Monday for over an hour with a case testing the scope of an individual's right to keep and bear arms in a dispute concerning a New York City gun regulation.

-Gun rights advocates and the Trump administration want the newly solidified conservative majority to take the opportunity to broaden gun rights.
-The controversy also comes as the country is still reeling from mass shootings over the summer and the political branches are bickering over proposed fixes.
+The case is being carefully watched by supporters of gun rights who want the newly solidified conservative majority of the court to broaden those rights.
+But looming over the case is the fact that after the Supreme Court agreed to hear the issue, the law at issue was changed.

-Although the case marks the first time since 2010 that the court has heard a major Second Amendment case, it's unclear whether the justices will ultimately issue an opinion.
+The liberal justices, led by Ruth Bader Ginsburg, all suggested that the case should be dismissed as a result.

 The New York City gun law regulates where licensed handgun owners can take a locked and unloaded handgun.
 When the Supreme Court agreed to take up the case, the law blocked licensed individuals from removing a handgun from the address listed on the license except to travel to nearby authorized small arms ranges or shooting clubs.